 - COLLECTION — provides taxpayers with education and programs to ensure equitable and fair compliance, as well as payment of unpaid tax debts.
 The division also oversees field offices around the state.

-- GENERAL SERVICES — consists of Human Resources, Integrated Services, Management Services, Tax Appeals, and Taxpayer Resources.
-Taxpayer Resources focuses on communication, policy, and outreach and includes Taxpayer Services, which provides taxpayer support by phone, email, and in our Boise office.
+- GENERAL SERVICES — consists of Human Resources, Integration Services, Management Services, Tax Appeals, and Taxpayer Resources.
+Taxpayer Resources focuses on communication, research, education, and outreach.
+It includes Taxpayer Services, which provides taxpayer support by phone, email, and in person at our Boise office.

 - PROPERTY TAX — appraises public utilities and provides technical assistance and education for Idaho's counties to help them administer the property tax system.
 The Tax Commission conducts studies each year to determine whether counties are in compliance with state guidelines for proper administration of the property appraisal and taxing system.

 - REVENUE OPERATIONS — processes tax returns and payments.

 The Tax Commission is an executive branch agency, which means it operates under the guidance of the governor of the state of Idaho.
 The governor appoints the four tax commissioners, and their appointments must be confirmed by the state Senate.
 The commissioners serve six-year terms.
 The tax commissioners also sit as the State Board of Equalization for two weeks in August.
 In that capacity, they hear and decide appeals for operating property — property such as railroads and utilities, which cross county lines.

 - First appointed: October 13, 2020